alperenjs/demo3/README.md

 ## How to Create New Page:
 * Go to related layout folder inside `app > pages > workspace`(for this example)
-* If it is a single page you can create a standart js file for the page if it may has multiple routes inside, you must create a folder for it for example inside workspace folder > `Survey > SurveyCreate.js` && `Survey > SurveyDetails.js` || `Survey > SurveyCreate.js`
+* If it is a single page we can create a standart js file for the page if it may has multiple routes inside, we must create a folder for it for example inside workspace folder > `Survey > SurveyCreate.js` && `Survey > SurveyDetails.js` || `Survey > SurveyCreate.js`
 * We need to add lazy loading routes for create folder to `workspace > routes.js` and after that we can specify inner routes in `Survey > routes.js` for Survey folder we just created
 ##### Protected Route:
 * If the page need protection based on user role, we can use *ProtectedRoute* component in desired route file rather at lower or higher level.